 That advice was necessary after the bankruptcy ruling against Mr Culleton on December 23, triggered by the long-running legal battle involving the former Senator’s company Elite Grains, against Mr Lester’s company Balwyn Nominees for Dakin Farms.

 A typically defiant Mr Culleton has since vowed to fight against the bankruptcy decision and issued a statement this week saying, “I am solvent and proof of that has been filed and evidence before the court”.

 He said Senator Parry’s letter was also premature and should be withheld or if not withdrawn, pending the outcome of an appeal.

-But the 21-day stay period allowed at the High Court’s December 23 bankruptcy ruling was only in respect to any other proceedings under the sequestration order.
+But the 21-day stay period allowed at the Federal Court’s December 23 bankruptcy ruling was only in respect to any other proceedings under the sequestration order.